Piszmog/go-htmx-template/README.md

 ## Github Workflow

 The repository comes with two Github workflows as well.
 One called `ci.yml` that lints and tests your code.
-The other called `release.yml` that creates a tag, GitHub Release, and attaches the Linux binary to the Release.
+The other called `release.yml` that creates a tag, GitHub Release, run [GoReleaser](https://goreleaser.com/) to build and attach all the binaries.

-### GoReleaser

-If you need to compile for more than Linux, see [GoReleaser](https://goreleaser.com/) for a better release process.